amarian12/Ethereum-Testnet-Network/Article.md

 # Setup testnet Ethereum network with Docker

+> Ethereum is a decentralized platform that runs smart contracts: applications that run exactly as programmed without any possibility of downtime, censorship, fraud or third party interference.

 This is step-by-step guide, how to setup testnet Ethereum network.

 We'll setup ethereum testnet node in the docker container and write ruby json-rpc client.